 At the start of the COVID-19 crisis the government launched the UK Ventilator Challenge encouraging manufacturers to re-purpose their assembly lines and support new designs to meet anticipated demand.

-NPL has a broad team of experts with knowledge on many of the key parameters of ventilator control and operation, including: temperature; humidity; pressure; gases; dimensional measurement; materials; as well as engineering skills and equipment.
-NPL offered advice, guidance and consultancy in the verification, testing and, where applicable, the design and prototyping of parts.
+NPL has a broad team of experts with knowledge of many of the key parameters of ventilator control and operation, including: temperature; humidity; pressure; gases; dimensional measurement; materials; as well as engineering skills and equipment.
+NPL offered advice, guidance and consultancy in the verification, testing stages and, where applicable, the design and prototyping of parts.

-After a few weeks, it became apparent that the additional number of ventilators required for the UK would not be as high as feared, and the specifications for the requirements evolved as it became clear that the constant pressure apparatus (CPAP) was often more effective than conventional ventilators.
+After a few weeks, it became apparent that the additional number of ventilators required for the UK would not be as high as anticipated, and the specifications for the requirements evolved as it became clear that the constant pressure apparatus (CPAP) was often more effective than conventional ventilators.
 We established a test capability based around a lung emulator loaned from Kings College London to test new ventilator designs against the developing MHRA specification.

 NPL offered its support, at no cost, to companies developing and manufacturing ventilators in the following ways:

 - carrying out validation tests for ventilator designers and manufacturers

 - identifying time savings in the test plans and manufacturing process for several major UK companies who were repurposing their facilities to produce ventilators